Flexible Heaters: Selecting the Right Mounting Method for Your Application

 Applications for Factory Vulcanized Methods: Factory vulcanized methods are appropriate when you want the best heat transfer capabilities as the flexible heater itself is fastened to the component without anything obstructing the contact point.
 The bond is also strong because it is permanent.
 This method can be used for an application where the heat will reach a maximum of 500°F (260°C) when using a silicone rubber flex heater or for a Polyimide/Kapton® flex heater that reaches a maximum temperature of 300°F (150°C).

-3. Silicon Room Temperature Vulcanizing (RTV)
+3. Silicone Room Temperature Vulcanizing (RTV)

-Silicon RTV involves adhering the flexible heater to the surface of the component by using a silicone adhesive that is both room temperature and ambient humidity cured.
-It consists of a one-part adhesive (or a two-part adhesive consisting of a resin and a catalyst that is mixed together) and is applied to the silicon rubber heater.
+Silicone RTV involves adhering the flexible heater to the surface of the component by using a silicone adhesive that is both room temperature and ambient humidity cured.
+It consists of a one-part adhesive (or a two-part adhesive consisting of a resin and a catalyst that is mixed together) and is applied to the silicone rubber heater.
 Then the heater is positioned onto the part as a small roller runs across the heater to remove air pockets while securely adhering the heater.

-Applications for Silicone RTV: Silicon RTV is suitable for components that are in field applications where high temperatures will be produced during operations.
+Applications for Silicone RTV: Silicone RTV is suitable for components that are in field applications where high temperatures will be produced during operations.
 It can be used for heaters that will provide up to 5 W/in2 and temperatures of 500°F (260°C).
 This mounting type offers superior flexibility as it is also resistant to harsh weather, mildew, mold and humidity.
-When using the silicon RTV that is a two-part adhesive system, this mounting type is suitable for large flex heater applications.
+When using the silicone RTV that is a two-part adhesive system, this mounting type is suitable for large flex heater applications.